-Diode light therapy is an important part of any peel procedure here at S3, to enhance results and provide additional collagen stimulation.
+Diode light therapy is an important part of any peel procedure here at S3, to enhance results, calm the skin and provide additional collagen stimulation.

 We recommend courses of appropriate peels, following initial consultation and skin analysis… ask now for details of our peel packages tailor made especially for your needs.